Report: Joe Biden Plans First Major Tax Hike in a Generation

 Any tax increases that are passed would likely take effect beginning in 2022, according to Bloomberg, which noted some lawmakers have called for the administration to hold off as pandemic-related unemployment remains high.

 Democrats would need at least 10 Republicans to back the bill to move it under regular Senate rules.
-But GOP members are ready for a fight.
+But GOP members are ready for a fight having been warned during the 2020 campaign Joe Biden in the White House meant the taxman cometh:

 “We’ll have a big robust discussion about the appropriateness of a big tax increase,” Senate Minority Leader Mitch McConnell said last month, predicting Democrats would pursue a reconciliation bill that forgoes the GOP and would aim for a corporate tax even higher than 28percent.